100xDevs-hkirat/Week-1-assignment/README.md

 - 01-js contains assignments related to JavaScript, things that were covered in the first class.
 - 02-async-js contains assignments related to asynchronous JavaScript, things that were covered in the second class.
 - If you have any query then ping us on the Discord server.
+- Adding a new point by editing from my fork.
-- Adding a new point by editing from my fork
+- adding a new point by editing from my fork >> creating a new branch and starting a new PR.